camitz/CloudWatchAppender/README.md

 Notice also we've provided the first of ten possible ["dimensions"](#dimensions).
 You can specify any string you like for name and value of the dimension.
 Above, however, we're using a special token for the value, "%metadata{instanceid}".
 This will be translated to the EC2 instance ID, see [Instance Metadata](#metadata) below.
 In fact, any token recognized by any regular PatternLayout conversion [patterns](http://logging.apache.org/log4net/release/sdk/log4net.Layout.PatternLayout.html), for instance %logger, will be translated as such.

 The *rateLimit* limits the number of requests sent to CloudWatch to 20 per second.
+It is not applicable for BufferingAggregatingCloudWatchAppender and will be ignored.

+## Using PatternLayout

-The exact same can be accomplished by using the ["PatternLayout"](#patternlayout) we provide and using the format rules outlined below to format the input string to the appender.
+The same result as above can be accomplished by using the version of ["PatternLayout"](#patternlayout) provided by CloudWatchAppender and using the format rules outlined below to format the input string to the appender.

       <layout type="CloudWatchAppender.PatternLayout, CloudWatchAppender">
            <conversionPattern value="%message Value: 20 Milliseconds, MetricName: ProcessingTime, NameSpace: MyApp/Processor, Dimension0: InstanceID: %metadata{instanceid}"/>